PQuaresma-94/PQuaresma-94/README.md

 ## Skills and Experience

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,react,express,figma,gcp,github,mongodb,nodejs,postman)](https://skillicons.dev)

+## 🎉 Fun Facts

+- 🐱 Proud cat dad with two adorable cats.
+- 🚀 Geek who loves anything related to dragons or Star Wars (and embracing the evolving inclusivity of the fandom thanks to recent initiatives).
+- ⚽️ Soccer (not footbal) enthusiast, though I consider myself pretty average at sports—but I learn quickly!
+- 🇺🇸 First-generation European citizen in the US, hailing from the land of sun, cod, and grilled meat.

 <!--
 **PQuaresma-94/PQuaresma-94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.